reportmill/SnapKit/ReadMe.md

     - ViewEvent for encapsulating all input events in unified object

     - DialogBox, FormBuilder: For quickly generating UI for common user input

+## SnapBuilder for Building UI

+Because the best line of code is the one you don't have to write, UI is almost always created using the UI builder and stored in simple XML files ('.snp' files).
+Simply create/save a .snp file with the same name as your custom ViewOwner class, and the default ViewOwner.createUI() method will load it.

+As a bonus, you can run SnapBuilder in the browser and even open any UI file from a running application using the "Developer Tools Console", also available in any running app (see below).

 ## Integrated Developer Tools